jalefkowit/Vagrant-Ansible-Wordpress/README.md

     * php5-sqlite
     * php5-xcache
     * php5-xmlrpc
+    * php5-xdebug (ready for remote debugging on port 10000; use the IDE key "vagrant")
 * Installs the latest version of the WordPress software in /vagrant, so you can work with local files via your favorite editor/IDE; sets up symlink to it at /var/www/wordpress`so Apache can find it
 * Has a MySQL database (name: "wordpress") and database user (name: "user_wp"; password: "wordpress") for WordPress to make use of
 * Has a configuration file in `/root/.my.cnf` to allow the root user to log into MySQL as root without needing to enter a username or password